 It's an interesting idea supported by many major religions.
 Perhaps even more interesting is that some people who experience near-death experiences return with stories that appear to support the existence of Heaven.

 If you are dead, it’s hard to think of somewhere you’d rather be than Heaven.
 The idea of an ultimate reward for your toils on this Earth is very appealing.
-It’s great solace to people, especially those living lives of suffering, that one day they may move to some place where their wounds are all healed, and they can be at peace.
+It’s a great solace to people, especially those living lives of suffering, that one day they may move to someplace where their wounds are all healed, and they can be at peace.

 If you believe in Heaven you also have to worry about that other place: Hell.
 You know, where all the folks who haven’t been so good in their lives are tossed.
 You really have to watch your step, or else you’re cast down into eternal torment for your failures.

 It doesn’t help that much of what’s expected of us seems to fly in the face of human urges and instincts.
 Then again, if it were easy everybody would be in Heaven.

 So maybe Heaven and Hell don't make much sense to you, but you still don't like the idea that you simply cease to exist after death.
 Great news: You might have a chance to come back and do it all again!